Skip to main content

 View all articles

-This guide is for informational purposes only and does not constitute legal advice.
+This guide is for informational purposes only and reflects French law in force on May 26, 2026.
+It does not constitute legal advice.
 For complex situations, consult a lawyer or an approved consumer association such as UFC-Que Choisir.